 2. It doesn’t matter how you feed your baby

 Bub certainly won’t remember whether you breastfed him or bottle fed him.
-But he will remember that you were the one looking down at him, holding his hand, and staring into his beautiful blue eyes while doing so.
+But he will remember that you were the one looking down at him, holding his hand, and staring into his beautiful eyes while doing so.
 That’s all that matters (regardless of how many people tell you otherwise).

 3. It doesn’t matter how you choose to put your baby to sleep

 As long as it’s safe and comfortable for everyone, then it’s fine.
 If it means co-sleeping, then co-sleep.
 If it means rocking your baby for hours or letting her suck on a dummy, or feeding from a bottle, then do it.